Cooking the Vegan

 Photography by Pranav Darshan

-I am a gender nonconforming playwright/theatremaker (they/them) based in London and Dublin.
-I recently graduated from the MA Writing programme at the RCA (London), where I researched actionable allyship in theatre producing.
+I am a playwright and theatremaker (they/them) based in Dublin and London.
+I graduated from the MA Writing programme at the RCA (London), in 2020 where I researched actionable allyship in theatre producing.

 A little bit about my practice